jv-angeles/data-analytics-portfolio/README.md

 ### 3. Material Credit Back Analysis
 Identifies materials returned to the warehouse due to over-issuance or unused stock.

+Each analysis is supported by a separate SQL script:

+- commonly_used_materials.sql
+- wastage_analysis.sql
+- credit_back_analysis.sql

 ---

 ## Data Source & Extraction Process